Amelia Peabody Charitable Fund

 - Do not contact trustees directly about grant requests

 Application Evaluation: The grant-making process is conducted exclusively by the trustees in an impartial manner.
-Decisions are made in their sole judgment and discretion based solely on the information provided in the application materials.
+Decisions are made in their sole judgement and discretion based solely on the information provided in the application materials.
 There are no in-person presentations—all evaluation is based on written materials submitted.

 Decision Timeline